 It is a place of traditional storytelling, of poetry and song, of walks and outdoor living.
 Blairgowrie was the birthplace of Hamish Henderson, Scottish poet, songwriter, soldier and, known as the founding father of Scotland's 20th century folk renaissance.
+Literature and storytelling is celebrated in the Bookmark festival which attracts world renowned writers to talk and discuss their work.
 This is an area rich in farming, which is an inspiration and resource for the social history museum collection in Alyth.
 The Nest in Blairgowrie is a hive of creative activity, firmly focused on the community that surrounds it.